>>> Message from the Director ARCHIVES (2000-2011) <<<

 Meanwhile the incoming Europeans committed themselves to development of the new industrial age that was beginning to dominate human consciousness.
 New achievements in science, technology, industry, commerce, and finance had indeed brought the human community into a new age.
 Yet those who brought this new historical period into being saw only the bright side of these achievements.
 They had little comprehension of the devastation they were causing on this continent and throughout the planet, a devastation that finally led to an impasse in our relations with the natural world.
 Our commercial-industrial obsessions have disturbed the biosystems of this continent in a depth never known previously in the historical course of human affairs.

 The Great Work now, as we move into a new millennium, is to carry out the transition from a period of human devastation of the Earth to a period when humans would be present to the planet in a mutually beneficial manner… “

 Now more than ever is the time when we need the earth, the animals and the sanity that Nature holds for us.
 In every aspect of Nature we can find a reflection of the holy world through which we can remember who we are as people and why we are here on this earth.

-With these thoughts in mind, we will continue to evolve as an organization — working for the youth, the Natural World, the preservation of wildlife and the growth of understanding among all people.
+With these thoughts in mind, we will continue to evolve, to work for the youth, the natural world, the preservation of wildlife and the growth of understanding among all people.